 Wake-up radio Recently, a new consolidated technology that helps to achieve the trade-off between power consumption and latency has appeared.
 This technology is called Wake-up Radio (WuR).
 WuR is a secondary Ultra Low Power (ULP) radio subsystem that is connected to the main node.
 The WuR can be always on or duty cycled and its power consumption is several orders of magnitude less than that of the main node.
-The WuR is continuously or periodically listening to the channel while the main radio is in sleep mode, and when a specific signal called Wake-Up Beacon (WUB) is received, the WuR wakes up the main radio through an interrupt.
-Indeed, the WuR allows an asynchronous wake-up of the main node with a low latency.
+The WuR is continuously or periodically listening to the channel while the main radio is in sleep mode, and when a specific signal called Wake-Up Beacon (WUB) is received, the WuR wakes up the main node with a low latency.
 Recent circuit designs of WuR embed a decoding capability through a ULP-MCU or a correlator allowing to wake up only a specific node, thus reducing considerably the waste of energy consumption of the main radio.
 The fact that the WuR has an ultra low power consumption imposes hardware constraints to keep it simple.
 Consequently, in addition to a small bit-rate, the WuR has a low sensitivity, which induces a range mismatch between the WuR (short range in the order of 20m) and the main radio (in the order of 100m in case of IEEE 802.15.4).
 Furthermore, the robustness of the WuR presents also a bottleneck, it is very sensitive and therefore subject to noise perturbations, inducing false wake-up.
 Taking profit of the micro-controller embedded in the WuR (or further hardware modifications, e.g. external ADC), GRANIT team will explore various possibilities to make the WuR smarter.
 Furthermore, novel MAC protocols leveraging a heterogeneous network architecture composed of both long-range and ultra low power short-range WuRs have to be envisioned.

-&lt;sup>3A.
+3A.
 Kansal, J. Hsu, S. Zahedi, and M. B. Srivastava, Power management in energy harvesting sensor networks, ACM Trans.
 Embed.
 Comput.
 Syst., vol. 6, no. 4, Sep.
 2007